Killili/sqlite_modern_cpp/README.md

 // to get it back we need to give a deserialization method: namespace sqlite {
-	template<> void get_col_from_db(database_binder& db, int inx, Bam*& ret) {	// again specifie the type it will be used on, a pointer is neccesary if youre type has no default constructor.
+	template<> void get_col_from_db(database_binder& db, int inx, Foo*& ret) {	// again specify the type it will be used on, a pointer is necessary if you’re type has no default constructor.
 Otherwise a object ref does the job too. auto member = sqlite3_column_int(db._stmt, inx);						// sqlite function to read the column ret = new Foo(member);													// create or assign the return value }